jshafer817/UbuntuTouch/README.md

 Changed cameraHAL.cpp to be FRONT_FACING, just in case.
 Added mirroring.

 System Partition:<br>
-1. Add ts_srv, make it executable<br>
-2. Create /vendor/etc/audio_effects, and the vendor directory, as it is missing<br>
+1. Create /vendor/etc/audio_effects, and the vendor directory, as it is missing<br>
-3. Imported files from Milaq's CM10.1 Rom /system/lib/hw<br>

 Data Partition<br>
 Add the files from Important Files After Compiling<br>